csecht/count-and-size/README.md

 Below, resulting image for the input `sample3.jpg` and the text output from the saved settings.
 Note that objects that extend out of frame are excluded from analysis.
 This exclusion feature provides more accurate size metrics by not analyzing partial objects.
 The original photo was previously edited to fill in the shiny gold coin size standard with black for better contrast.
 The white circle is another coin that was edited to exclude it from analysis.
 The following report text includes parameter settings used, size metrics in millimeters, and a list of individual object sizes.

+Saved files are written to the folder of the input image.

 ![sample3_result_screenshot.png](images/sample3_result_screenshot.jpg)

 <pre>